Comparing Keurig Models in 2023 [Chart]

 What’s Next?

-The Nespresso VertuoLine brews both coffee and espresso pods, making it a direct Keurig competitor.
-When you compare the Nespresso Vertuo vs VertuoPlus and the newest Vertuo Next vs VertuoPlus, you’ll see some feature distinctions very similar to the ones we’ve discussed above.
+The Nespresso VertuoLine is a versatile machine that can make both coffee and espresso from pods, just like a Keurig.
+When looking at comparisons like Nespresso Vertuo vs VertuoPlus and Vertuo Next vs VertuoPlus, you’ll notice each model has its own unique features, similar to those we’ve mentioned before.